Understand Delayed Menstruation and The Causes

 What could be possible reasons for delay in my monthly cycle?

-Hi, I'm 30 years old, no child and have had a problem with my menstruation since I was 25 years old.
-I'm currently faced a similar problem; I've missed my period since May 2015 for which I did my pregnancy test, ultra sound and all was negative.
+Hi, I'm 30 years old, no children and have had problems with my menstruation since I was 25 years old.
+I'm currently facing a similar problem; I've missed my period since May 2015 for which I did a pregnancy test, ultra sound and all was negative.
 I need your help cause I'm really disturbed.

 As you can see in the VisiHow article, there are many causes for delays but one of the biggest factors is stress.
-Use Red Raspberry Leaf Tea to Regulate Your Menstrual Cycle can jump start your cycle possibly.
+Use Red Raspberry Leaf Tea to Regulate Your Menstrual Cycle might jump start your cycle.
 Use Cinnamon for Menstrual Cramps and Fertility can be used to regulate your hormones.
 You can even combine the herbal remedies.
-If you still have a delayed period on a regular basis then you should be examined for PCOS or other hormonal abnormalities such as you could be peri menopausal even at the age of 30.
+If you still have a delayed period on a regular basis then you should be examined for PCOS or other hormonal abnormalities such as you could be perimenopausal. even at the age of 30.

-I am 25 years old unmarried girl my menses has stop by one month?
+I am 25 years old unmarried girl.
+My menses have stopped for one month.

 Categories : Blood Disorder & Issues

-Recent edits by: Maria, Marian Raquel F. Roncesvalles, Alma
+Recent edits by: sukhdeep, Maria Quinney, Marian Raquel F. Roncesvalles